 Visitors are not permitted to park in permit parking.
 Any visitor parked in permit parking will have their visit suspended until further notice.

 Visitors will not be permitted to enter the facility in layered clothing, ripped clothing, orange clothing, hooded clothing or tank tops.
-Removal of a mask by a visitor or an incarcerated individual will result in immediate termination of the visit.

 Visitors must wear clothing that is size appropriate.
 If visitors wear clothing that is too small or excessively big, they will be prohibited from visiting.